byomkesh03/Stop-Watch/README.md

 ## Customization

-You can customize the analog clock by modifying the CSS styles in the `style.css` file.
+You can customize the Stop Watch by modifying the CSS styles in the `style.css` file.
 Feel free to adjust colors, sizes, and other properties to match your desired design.

 ## Contributing